Plan your own Vermont Adventure!

 Kismet On State Street in Montpelier.
 Organic, artisanal foods, gluten-free and dairy-free specialties—I love their garden martini!

 Positive Pie Yes, New York style pizza right in Plainfield village.
 You can count on them to warm your belly, especially on Sunday and Monday nights when other local choices are closed.
-In addition, they offer a full service dining experience--Tap and Grill.
+In addition, they offer a selection of American grill options, soups and salads.
 Open for lunch and every evening with an excellent menu and full bar service.
+They also have locations in Montpelier, Barre and Hardwick.

 Rainbow Sweets In Marshfield.
 Pick-up the delicious pastries made in this colorful café or sample homemade Morroccan-stye shredded chicken in phyllo.
 Closed Tuesdays.